41RDG6BR/frontend-junior/README.md

 ## Quick start

-- [Download from Github](https://github.com/41RDG6BR/frontend-junior.git) or clone the repo: `git clone https://github.com/41RDG6BR/frontend-junior.git`
+- Clone the repo: `git clone https://github.com/41RDG6BR/frontend-junior.git`

 - Make sure your NodeJS and npm versions are up to date for `React 16.8.6`